 How do you view the Word of God?
 As the commands and revelation of the Creator of heaven and earth or is it merely “interesting” to you … one more opinion in a list of options for making decisions and solving life’s problems?
-Or is it the standard by which you weigh everything?
+Is it full of commands and principles to live by or merely divine suggestions?
+Is it a standard or the standard by which you weigh everything?

 Before you answer … you might ask yourself if, when talking about some Biblical command or principle, you’ve ever said: